open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planet-installation-vagrant.md

    > Errors were encountered while processing: vagrant.deb

 To solve this problem: Copy link location of Debian 32-bit instead and run commands again.

+### Troubleshooting

+1. On Ubuntu, you might get this error when you run `vagrant up prod`:

+   > Stderr: VBoxManage: error: The virtual machine 'ud381_default_1463617458900_49294' has terminated unexpectedly during startup with exit code 1 (0x1) VBoxManage: error: Details: code NS_ERROR_FAILURE (0x80004005), component MachineWrap, interface IMachine

+   This is caused when VirtualBox gets a minor version Update. (i.e. 5.0.x -> 5.1.x or 5.1.x -> 5.2.x).
+There are some old unused modules, which are not compatible with the newer version.
+They remain installed, which causes the above problem and prevents VirtualBox from starting.
+A system restart also does not solve the problem.

+   To solve it first remove the unused packages using `sudo apt-get autoremove`.
+Then reconfigure VirtualBox to install updated modules using `sudo /sbin/vboxconfig`

+2. If you see the following error:
+   > The provider 'virtualbox' that was requested to back the machine 'prod' is reporting that it isn't usable on this system.
+The reason is shown below:
+   > VirtualBox is complaining that the installation is incomplete.
+Please run `VBoxManage --version` to see the error message which should contain instructions on how to fix this error.

+   The problem is the requirement that all kernel modules must be signed by a key trusted by the UEFI system, otherwise loading will fail.
+Ubuntu does not sign the third party vbox* kernel modules, but rather gives the user the option to disable Secure Boot upon installation of the virtualbox package, so disabling the secure boot on BIOS would solve this problem.
+If you do not want to disable Secure Boot in some reasons, you can look at [this page](https://era86.github.io/2018/01/24/vagrant-virtualbox-secureboot-in-ubuntu-1604.html) to make and assign the trusted key(MOK).
 ---

 ## Install a Community Planet